fgiudici/playground/README.md

 The immutability is based on btrfs snapshots which are managed by snapper, hence both tools are required in the host and in the target OS.

-Both scripts require a unique paramter which is the image reference of the local podman storage.
+Both scripts require a unique parameter which is the image reference of the local podman storage.
 None of the scripts cover OCI image extraction they just relay on `podman image mount`.

 The repository also includes two different Dockerfiles to build images to test upgrades.
 The `Dockerfile` includes a generic TW based OS and the